open source · MIT license

 Is OpenSERP a free alternative to SerpApi, Serper, or Scale SERP?

 OpenSERP is the open-source alternative to paid SERP API providers.
-You get structured results for Google, Bing, Yandex, Baidu, DuckDuckGo, and Ecosia from one REST endpoint — without subscription fees or vendor lock-in.
-Use the OSS version free, or use OpenSERP Cloud when you'd rather not run the infrastructure.
+You get structured results for Google, Bing, Yandex, Baidu, DuckDuckGo, and Ecosia from one REST endpoint, without subscription fees or vendor lock-in.
+Use the OSS version free, or use OpenSERP Cloud when you do not want to run the infrastructure.

 Which search engines does the SERP API support?

-Google, Bing, Yandex, Baidu, DuckDuckGo, and Ecosia — web and image search across all of them.
-Cloud also exposes aggregated (megasearch) and fallback endpoints that query multiple engines in one call.
+Google, Bing, Yandex, Baidu, DuckDuckGo, and Ecosia for web and image search.
+Cloud also exposes multi-engine megasearch endpoints that query several engines in one call.

 How do I self-host OpenSERP?